Infrastructure, Energy & MaterialsMay 7, 2024

 The ripple effect of sustainable concrete could be a gamechanger for cities - sustainable concrete - Dassault Systemes blog

-The solution then, comes from a variety of places.
-Greenifying the existing pieces of the puzzle to the extent that it’s possible to do, introducing new ways to make finished products more sustainable and identifying eco-friendly alternatives where applicable also represent approaches that can be taken.
+The solution, then, comes from a variety of places.
+Greenifying the existing pieces of the puzzle to the extent that it’s possible, introducing new ways to make finished products more sustainable and identifying eco-friendly alternatives where applicable also represent approaches that can be taken.

 Using virtual twins, companies have the power to leverage technology to ensure every aspect of the procurement, transportation and building processes are as green as the materials they’re using.
 Technological solutions that empower and enhance sustainable practices can be the building block of the construction lifecycle.
 Cement can be created more sustainably, concrete can be procured from responsible, eco-friendly producers and buildings can be designed and constructed with energy efficiency in mind.

 Concrete will likely remain a go-to material in the construction industry for years to come, and efforts to make it more sustainable should be lauded.
-However, there’s another approach that’s being taken, too: instead of shunning its usage in buildings, they’re developing solutions that offset some of its effects.
+However, there is another approach to concrete being taken too: instead of shunning its usage in buildings, the industry is developing solutions that offset some of its effects.
 Smart Panel, for example, designs a “skin” for buildings that mimics the human body’s epidermis, enabling edifices to “breathe” and regulate temperature without relying on air conditioning, which emits significant carbon and heat.

 Stay up to date